Characteristic cycle and wild Lefschetz theorems: Introduction

-Let us explain the differences with Deligne's original question.
+Let us explain the differences between \cref{thm_5} and Deligne's original question.
 Firstly, \cref{thm_5} applies to finite coefficients while Deligne asks for $\Qlbar$-coefficients.
 To explain what makes the finite coefficient case already meaningful, observe that the objects of $\Loc_{tf}(U,\Lambda)$ with log conductors bounded by $R$ are the representations of a quotient $\pi_1(U,R)$ of $\pi_1(U)$ classifying finite étale covers with ramification bounded by $R$ (see \cite{Hiranouchi}).
 Artin-Schreier's theory implies that the pro-p abelian quotient of $\pi_1(U,R)$ is not topologically finitely generated in general.
 Thus, $\pi_1(U,R)$ is not topologically finitely generated in general.
 Hence, even in the finite coefficient case, defining an object of $\Loc_{tf}(U,\Lambda)$ requires to specify an \textit{infinite} number of data.
 What \cref{thm_5} says is that these data are captured by a \textit{finite} number of hyperplane sections.
-Secondly, Deligne's question is about the existence of a single hypersurface of possibly high degree depending on the divisor $R$, whereas \cref{thm_5} sticks to hyperplanes and allows some flexibility in their choice.
+Secondly, Deligne's question is about the existence of a single hypersurface of possibly high degree depending on the divisor $R$, whereas \cref{thm_5} sticks to hyperplane sections for an embedding \textit{independent} of $R$.
+Also, we allow some flexibility in the choice of these hyperplanes.
 The price to pay for using only hyperplanes is that several are needed.

 \begin{rem} If one is interested by cutting down the dimension further with higher codimension projective subspaces, one can construct a moduli of multi-flags containing a dense open subset of points realizing the Lefschetz theorem.
 This moduli provides some flexibility useful in practice.
 Using it, one can indeed show that the projective subspaces realizing the Lefschetz theorem can be taken in some prescribed dense open subset of the Grassmannian.
 See \cref{Wild_Lefschetz} for the full statement. \end{rem}